 European 2015 Cyber Survey Report

-Organisations across Europe have under-investigated cyber risks and need to do more to assess their exposures, according to respondents who participated in Marsh’s Cyber Risk Survey.
+Organizations across Europe have under-investigated cyber risks and need to do more to assess their exposures, according to respondents who participated in Marsh’s Cyber Risk Survey.

 Internal threats (29%), operational errors (28%), and hacktivist groups (23%) are listed as the top three threats by respondents.
 When it comes to specific cyber loss scenarios, breach of customer information (24%) and business interruption (22%) present the greatest concern.

-IT departments take primary responsibility for cyber risk in the majority (65%) of organisations, while the percentage of the board (11%) and risk managers (11%) taking primary responsibility for cyber risk is comparatively low.
+IT departments take primary responsibility for cyber risk in the majority (65%) of organizations, while the percentage of the board (11%) and risk managers (11%) taking primary responsibility for cyber risk is comparatively low.

-Nearly half (45%) of respondents’ organisations are engaged with the insurance market in one way or another.
+Nearly half (45%) of respondents’ organizations are engaged with the insurance market in one way or another.
 As the insurance market is offering products that address the main concerns of our respondents, the remaining 55% who are not seeking insurance, may simply be at too immature a stage in their own risk evaluation process to engage, as opposed to available insurance products not meeting their needs.